FredrikNoren/ungit/CONTRIBUTING.md

 #### To get started

  1. Follow steps in 'Getting started' to get a development environment ready.
- 2. Run `npm run package`.
+ 2. Run `npm run electronpackage`.
 This will create a standalone application package under `build/`

 #### Known limitations